CSEliot/RGB/For Testers/README.txt

+Song Loading:
+For this current version, your song will most likely work if it's .ogg.
+Make sure to rename it to song.ogg .

-INSTALLATION Instructions:
+--Everything Underneath here is mostly dated, please disregard--- INSTALLATION Instructions:
 STEP 1: Extract everything into a new folder
 note: RGB.py is your file executable, python and pygame need to be installed for it to run